Photo: Associação Íris Angola / Facebook

 Although the 1886 law has not been used by the state to prosecute LGBTQ people in modern times, the development is a landmark statement against homophobia in Angola and the rest of Africa.

-Under the new code, penalties will also be made more severe if they are based on discrimination.
+Under the new code, penalties for crimes will also be made more severe if they are based on discrimination.

 This includes threats made on the basis of “race, colour, ethnicity, place of birth, sex, sexual orientation, illness or physical disability or psychic, belief or religion, political or ideological convictions, condition or social origin or any other forms of discrimination.”